-\section{Cosine Circle is External to Billiard}
+For a generic 3-periodic orbit, the stated invariance is confirmed via a CAS, using the explicit vertex expressions in \cite{garcia2019-ellipses} reproduced in Appendix \ref{app:orbit-vertices}. \end{proof}

-The {\em Cosine Circle}\footnote{Also known as the Second Lemoine Circle.} \cite{mw} of a Triangle passes through 6 points: the 3 pairs of intersections of sides with lines drawn through the Symmedian $X_6$ parallel to sides of the Orthic Triangle\footnote{The Orthic Triangle has vertices at altitude feet.}.
-Its center is $X_6$ \cite{mw}.
-If one takes the Excentral Triangle of an orbit as the reference triangle, it is easy to see its Orthic is the orbit itself, Figure~\ref{sec:cosine-circle}:
+\section{Cosine Circle is External to Billiard.}

-\begin{theorem} The Cosine Circle of the Excentral Triangle of a 3-periodic orbit is invariant over the family.
-Its radius $r^*$ is constant and it is concentric and external to the EB. \end{theorem}
+The {\em cosine circle} (also known as the second Lemoine circle) \cite[Cosine Circle]{mw} of a triangle passes through 6 points: the 3 pairs of intersections of sides with lines drawn through the symmedian $X_6$ parallel to sides of the orthic triangle.
+Recall that the orthic vertices are the feet of altitudes.
+Its center is $X_6$ \cite[Cosine Circle]{mw}.
+If one takes the excentral triangle of an orbit as the reference triangle, it is easy to see its orthic is the orbit itself; see Figure~\ref{sec:cosine-circle}.

-\begin{proof} Once again, we set $P_1=(a,0)$, derive a candidate expression for $r^*$, and with a CAS, check if it holds for all $x_1\in(-a,a)$.
-This yields:
+\begin{theorem} The cosine circle of the excentral triangle is invariant over the family of 3-periodic orbits.
+Its radius $r^*$ is constant and it is concentric and external to the elliptic billiard. \end{theorem}

-More generally a simple expression for $r^*$ valid for all $N$ was kindly contributed by S. Tabachnikov \cite{reznik19}:
+\begin{proof} Once again, we set $P_1=(a,0)$, derive a candidate expression for $r^*$, and with a CAS check if the claim holds for all $x_1\in(-a,a)$.
+This yields

 Let $a>b>0$ and $\delta=\sqrt{a^4-a^2 b^2+b^4}$.
-As $0 < {(a^2-b^2)}^{2}<\delta^2$ it follows that
+As $0 < {(a^2-b^2)}^{2}<\delta^2$; it follows that

-As the Excentral Cosine Circle and the EB are concentric, the proof is complete. \end{proof}
+As the excentral cosine circle and the elliptic billiard are concentric, the proof is complete. \end{proof}